 - it is not safe or suitable for you to return where you were living or

 - your parent or guardian refuses to let you return.

-Getting accommodation from social services
+Other help from social services